zaproxy/zaproxy-website/site/content/docs/desktop/addons/active-scan-rules/_index.md

 ## Remote File Include

-This rule submits a series of requests with external URLs as parameter values and looks for a match between the the response body and the title of the page hosted at those URLs.
+This rule submits a series of requests with external URLs as parameter values and looks for a match between the response body and the title of the page hosted at those URLs.
 If there is a match between the expected string and the response body, and the header returned a status code of 200, an alert is raised and the scanner returns immediately.

 Latest code: [TestRemoteFileInclude.java](https://github.com/zaproxy/zap-extensions/blob/master/addOns/ascanrules/src/main/java/org/zaproxy/zap/extension/ascanrules/TestRemoteFileInclude.java)